Biden, Harris offering solace to grieving Asian Americans

 “We certainly aren’t taking the community for granted,” said Rep. Carolyn Bourdeaux.

 That influence doesn’t only benefit Democrats.
-In California, where the AAPI community has long been a political force, freshman Reps.
+In California, where the Asian American and Pacific Islander community has long been a political force, freshman Reps.
 Young Kim and Michelle Steele, both Republicans, became the first Korean American women elected to Congress while giving the GOP two big pickups.

 Asian Americans are particularly important as Democrats target suburban voters across the Sun Belt, including the growing communities around Charlotte, Houston and Phoenix, said Guy Cecil, head of the Democratic super PAC Priorities USA.

-For example, Priorities’ review of the November election results found that Asian Americans increased their share of the suburban vote in Georgia by 2.5 percentage points compared to 2016.
-They also made up a notable share of new voters in Arizona and Wisconsin— places where new voters favored Biden and helped drive his victories, the group found.
+For example, Priorities’ review of the November election results found that Asian Americans increased their share of the suburban vote in Georgia by 2.5 percentage points compared with 2016.
+They also made up a notable share of new voters in Arizona and Wisconsin — places where new voters favored Biden and helped drive his victories — the group found.

-Au, the Georgia state senator, and Bourdeaux said it’s also important for elected officials and others to understand the breadth of the AAPI community and not treat it simply as a bloc to be tapped for votes.
+Au and Bourdeaux said it’s also important for elected officials and others to understand the breadth of the Asian American and Pacific Islander community and not treat it simply as a bloc to be tapped for votes.

 Bourdeaux praised a “diverse community that is South Asian, Chinese, Vietnamese, Korean, a host of different religions, Christian, Hindu, Muslim, Catholic, Buddhist, non-religious, and so on, just an extraordinarily diverse group of people.”